IgorKrupenja/buerokratt-mcp/rules/service-module/rules.md

   for modifying and removing data.
 When updating records, use direct identifiers (e.g., `service_id`, `endpoint_id`) in WHERE clauses.
 - **UPDATE and DELETE Statements for `training/` and `analytics/` folders**: UPDATE and DELETE statements are NOT ALLOWED (see shared-backend/sql-restrictions.md for details).
-This is an exception - service-module allows UPDATE/DELETE in the `services/` folder only.
+This is an exception - Service-Module allows UPDATE/DELETE in the `services/` folder only.

 ## Utils